multitudes/multitudes/README.md

 ### Hi I am Laurent 👋

 In 2017 I moved to Berlin and started a new career in iOS development.
-I am available to hire, preferably remote at this time.
+Currently I am available to hire (preferably remote at this time).
 Please have a look at my [portfolio](https://github.com/multitudes/portfolio/blob/master/README.md).

 My area of interest include:
 • Programming in Swift.